simonrabate/simonrabate.github.io/_pages/research.md

 - *Increasing the Effective Retirement Age: Key Factors and Interaction Effects*,
 with Tilbe Atav and Egbert Jongen,
-R&R at the *American Economic Journal: Economic Policy*
+R&R (conditionally accepted)  at the *American Economic Journal: Economic Policy*

     - **Abstract**